TilenTinta/Amon_Lander/README.md

 **Project Status:** In Progress

-**Short description:** An open‑source EDF‑hovering lander/hopper inspired by **Sprite** (BPS.space), built end‑to‑end for learning: frame, electronics, firmware, software, and documentation.
+**Short description:** An open‑source EDF‑hovering lander/hopper inspired by **Sprite** (BPS.space), built to learn as much as possible: frame, electronics, firmware, software, and documentation.

 > Part of the Amon Lander project:
 >